-This Museum exhibit building’s facade is a reconstruction of the Empire Firehouse located at 375 Second Street from 1869-1892.
+This exhibit building’s facade is a reconstruction of the Empire Firehouse located at 375 Second Street from 1869-1892.
 The History Park replica was dedicated on June 9, 1984.

 History San José is grateful for a generous grant from the Farrington Historical Foundation to support updates to the Empire Firehouse exhibit space.
 Thanks to their generosity, we will transform the first floor into an interactive space for visitors of all ages to enjoy.